CSCI3356Spring2023/DjangoUnchained/README.txt

 Figma html
 Some figma html code hasn't been working properly, Need to fix.
 Please add your code to DjangoUnchained -> appName -> templates!

+What to work on - adding all the templates
+New templates for landing page, login for students instructors and adminstrators add database to hold, create login page (see top for following tutorial)